piglovesyou/graphql-let/README.md

 export default resolvers;
 ```

 `graphql-let/schema/loader` is also available.
-It just pass GraphQL Content to the next loader but it generates resolver types.
+It just pass GraphQL Content to the next loader but it generates resolver types in HMR.
 Set it up like this:

 ```diff
  const config: Configuration = {